Kindness Challenge Updated 2021

 Let’s talk about kindness for a minute.
-We’ve recently seen calls for kindness, when what people really means is silence.
-We’re strongly divided and we have no interest in keeping quiet in the face of injustice.
-You can see exactly where we stand here.
-However!
-We also believe that kindness can exist hand in hand with activism.
 We can show kindness to the people we love, to the people we like, and to people we don’t even know.
-With that in mind, we’ve created a list of random acts of kindness to get you in the mood for 28 days of kindess.
-LFG.
+With that in mind, we’ve created a kindness challenge to get you in the mood for 28 days of kindness.

 This quote from the poet Toi Dericotte, spoken at the National Book Awards speaks deeply to us.